 NC Taskforce for Offshore Wind Economic Resource Strategies Holds Final Meeting of 2022

-NORTH CAROLINA, November 4 - The North Carolina Taskforce for Offshore Wind Economic Resource Strategies (NC TOWERS), held its final meeting of the year at Carteret Community College in Morehead City on November 1st.
+The North Carolina Taskforce for Offshore Wind Economic Resource Strategies (NC TOWERS), held its final meeting of the year at Carteret Community College in Morehead City November 1st.

-Offshore wind development along the U.S. Atlantic Coast – and the accompanying supply chain – present a significant economic opportunity for North Carolina, with an estimated 85,000 new jobs and $140 billion in capital expenditures by 2035.
+Offshore wind development along the U.S. Atlantic Coast – and the accompanying supply chain – present a significant economic opportunity for North Carolina, with an estimated 85,000 new jobs and $140 billion in capital expenditures along the Atlantic Coast by 2035.

 North Carolina is well positioned to attract a significant portion of the jobs and economic investment opportunity that the offshore wind industry presents, according to the Building North Carolina’s Offshore Wind Supply Chain Report commissioned by the N.C.
 Department of Commerce and released last year.

-“A clean energy plan that includes offshore wind is good for our people, good for our planet and good for our pocketbooks,” said Governor Roy Cooper.
+“Clean energy, including offshore wind, is good for our people, good for our planet and good our pocketbooks,” said Governor Roy Cooper.
 “North Carolina is leading the way in transitioning to a clean energy economy.”

 In June 2021, Gov. Cooper signed Executive Order No. 218, establishing North Carolina’s offshore wind development goals of 2.8 gigawatts off the North Carolina coast by 2030 and 8.0 GW by 2040.
 The order also established the NC TOWERS taskforce.

-In June 2022, NC TOWERS released its first report highlighting work to date and identifying goals for the Taskforce in the 2022-2023 year.
-The Taskforce established four subcommittees for deeper work : Economic Opportunity and Business Development; Workforce, Education, and Training Opportunity Development; Infrastructure; and Outreach and Engagement.
+In June 2022, NC TOWERS released its first report highlighting work to date and identifying goals for the taskforce in the 2022-2023 year.
+The taskforce established four subcommittees to focus on: Economic Opportunity and Business Development; Workforce, Education, and Training Opportunity Development; Infrastructure; and Outreach and Engagement.

 One key goal of the Taskforce for 2022-2023 is to create a master calendar that includes all state, federal, and local government meetings, as well as stakeholder and advocate meetings on the topic of offshore wind to allow North Carolina stakeholders and citizens to be informed and involved in the responsible development of offshore wind in North Carolina.